Justice Stephen Breyer gives a Bryan Series audience a peek inside the Supreme Court

 The Supreme Court has a chief justice — currently John Roberts — and eight associates.
 The court’s newest member is called the junior justice.
 Since 1869, when the Supreme Court went to nine justices for good, who had the longest tenure as junior justice?

 The junior justice has several unenviable roles.
-That person chairs the court’s cafeteria committee, which is responsible for running the windowless 185-seat restaurant on the court building's first floor.
+That person chairs the court’s cafeteria committee, which is responsible for running the windowless 185-seat restaurant on the first floor.

 But as the Wall Street Journal noted in 2017, the Supreme Court’s cafeteria has “long has been dogged by a reputation for mediocre food and a perennial struggle to turn a profit.”
 Several years earlier, the Washington Post ranked the Supreme Court dead last among D.C.’s government cafeterias and said “the food should be unconstitutional.”